 Pick, Pack and Ship Processing Mode

-When pending orders are processed by DEAR, new sale tasks are created.
+When pending orders are processed by DEAR, new sales tasks are created.
 This setting tells DEAR if it should try to Auto Pick, Auto Pack and Auto Ship these tasks.
-If there is not enough stock on hand to pick the full quantity of products in an order, then pick will remain in Draft state, and Pack and Ship won’t be completed.
+If there is not enough stock on hand to pick the full quantity of products in an order, then Pick will remain in Draft state, and Pack and Ship won’t be completed.

 DEAR does not pick up shipment information from Amazon if Auto Ship is selected and will not create Fulfilment in Amazon in this scenario (if Auto Ship is enabled).

-The option to choose automatic mapping by SKU or manual mapping by the user.
-When automatic mapping is selected, the existing product will be searched for automatically by SKU, and if a product is found with a matching SKU, then the mapping is done automatically.
-When manual mapping is selected, the user will have to manually select which DEAR products to link to via the Catalogue tab.
-Manual mapping can still be preformed even if automatic mapping is enabled.
+This is the option to choose automatic mapping by SKU or manual mapping by the user.
+When automatic mapping is selected, an existing product will be searched for automatically by SKU, and if a product is found with a matching SKU, then the mapping is done automatically.
+When manual mapping is selected, the user will have to manually select which DEAR products to link to via the Catalog tab.
+Manual mapping can still be performed even if automatic mapping is enabled.

-Create new product if not found by SKU
+Create a new product if not found by SKU